wenext-limited/pr-agent/docs/docs/recent_updates/index.md

 === "Future Roadmap"
-    - **Best Practices Hierarchy**: Introducing support for structured best practices, such as for folders in monorepos or a unified best practice file for a group of repositories.
     - **Enhanced `review` tool**: Enhancing the `review` tool validate compliance across multiple categories including security, tickets, and custom best practices.
     - **Smarter context retrieval**: Leverage AST and LSP analysis to gather relevant context from across the entire repository.
     - **Enhanced portal experience**: Improved user experience in the Qodo Merge portal with new options and capabilities.